siemens/continuous-clearing/README.md

 # Contribute

 Improvements are always welcome!
 Feel free to log a bug, write a suggestion or contribute code via merge request.
-To build and test the solution locally you should have .NET Core 6 installed.
+To build and test the solution locally you should have .NET 8 installed.
 All details are listed in our contribution guide.
 See  [CONTRIBUTING.md](CONTRIBUTING.md).

 # License